 has been ordained by Bahá’u’lláh … Let him not be content until he has infused into his spiritual child so deep a longing as to impel him to arise independently, in his turn, and devote his energies to the quickening of other souls, and the upholding of the laws and principles laid down by his newly adopted Faith.”

-A very steadfast European pioneer in Africa, who has certainly exemplified the great French statesman George Clemenceau’s recipe for success—“an abstinent adherence to settled resolutions”—has expressed thoughts which every pioneer serving among people still cast in the mold of their ancestors would do well to remember: “We are the strangers in their country and in their world and we have to learn again and again to become more devoted to them, more patient, more radiant … through the last hundreds of years they are made dependent by the politics, by the churches, by the employers.
+A very steadfast European pioneer in Africa, who has certainly exemplified the great French statesman George Clemenceau’s recipe for success—“an abstinent adherence to settled resolutions”—has expressed thoughts which every pioneer serving among people still cast in the mould of their ancestors would do well to remember: “We are the strangers in their country and in their world and we have to learn again and again to become more devoted to them, more patient, more radiant … through the last hundreds of years they are made dependent by the politics, by the churches, by the employers.
 They don’t know independence and responsibility.
 They think they like it.
 But at the same moment they have elected their Local Spiritual, Assembly with great joy and enthusiasm, in most cases a regressive development starts, because from all sides they have to hear that they are now independent and that they have responsibilities.
 And these good abilities of independence and responsibility were restrained all the time in the life of their forefathers and in their own lives.
 The request to become administrative and disciplined comes very often too unexpected, too strong, too shocking, too unwise …”

 Shoghi Effendi summed up perfectly what our attitude must be at all times: “To discriminate against any race, on the ground of its being socially backward, politically immature, and numerically in a minority, is a flagrant violation of the spirit that animates the Faith of Bahá’u’lláh.”
 In other words, in plain language Shoghi Effendi is telling us not to